Home Long-distance paths Lake District Chiltern Hills Photographs Links Huntington's Disease Association

 Looking back to Bottom Lane (running left to right along the valley)

 I then continued across a large fallow field that spread across the top of the hill.
-I followed the path for some way beside the grounds of a school (very noisy as it was the kids’ dinner break) then crossed some more fields to reach Chesham.
-I was disappointed that the cairns had disappeared from the last field - last year the route across the field was marked by small piles of flints, like the cairns marking paths in the Lake District.
+I followed the path for some way beside the grounds of a school on my right (very noisy as it was the kids’ dinner break).
+I crossed over a farm drive, and walked across a paddock.
+Through a kissing gate on the far side, the path turned right between a fence and hedge on the right.
+I then turned left through another kissing-gate, and followed a hedge on my right.
+In a field corner I went through another kissing-gate and went half-right through a field of stubble.
+The ground was sloping down ahead of me, and I could see a few valleys radiating away from Chesham.
+I was disappointed that the cairns had disappeared from the this field - when I first came this way, the route across the field was marked by small piles of flints, like the cairns marking paths in the Lake District.

 The path to Chesham, heading towards the school grounds